The Divide (2015)

 This isn’t based on real life.
 This is real life.

 Wall Street psychologist Alden wants to make it to the top 1%; Glaswegian rapper Darren just wants to stay sober; Newcastle carer Rochelle wishes her job wasn't looked down on so much; Jen in Sacramento, California, doesn't even talk to the neighbours in her upscale gated community - they've made it clear to her she isn't "their kind".
 It becomes clear that a higher income doesn’t ensure happiness and inequality hurts us all – rich and poor.

 By weaving these stories with news archive from 1979 to the present day, The Divide creates a lyrical, psychological and tragi-comic picture of how economic division creates social division.
 The film features high profile commentators including former economic adviser to Margaret Thatcher, Sir Alan Budd, historian Sir Max Hastings, economist Ha-Joon Chang, Noam Chomsky and epidemiologist Sir Michael Marmot.

 The Divide serves as both a call to arms, and a powerful warning.
 The film is inspired by the critically-acclaimed, best-selling book The Spirit Level by Richard Wilkinson and Kate Pickett.

-The panel discussion will be moderated by Professor Joanna Busza, Director of the Centre for Evaluation and Associate Professor in Sexual & Reproductive Health at the London School of Hygiene & Tropical Medicine (LSHTM).
-She will be joined by The Divide director Katharine Round, The Spirit Level author Richard Wilkinson and Dr Rohini Mathur, epidemiologist at LSHTM.
+The panel discussion was moderated by Professor Joanna Busza, Director of the Centre for Evaluation and Associate Professor in Sexual & Reproductive Health at the London School of Hygiene & Tropical Medicine (LSHTM).
+Joanna was joined by The Divide director Katharine Round, The Spirit Level author Richard Wilkinson and Dr Rohini Mathur, epidemiologist at LSHTM.
+Here's the replay: